mipimipi/otr/README.md

 #### OTRKEY mimetype

-On Linux, to create a dedicated mimetype for OTRKEY files and to make otr the default application for that type, the `resources` folder of this repository contains two files.
+For Linux, the `resources` folder of this repository contains two files to create a dedicated mimetype for OTRKEY files and to make otr the default application for that type.
 Just copy them to the corresponding folders of your machine:

 	cp resources/otr.desktop /usr/share/applications/.
 	cp resources/otrkey_mime.xml /usr/share/mime/packages/.